Garry Cobb

-Garry Wilbert Cobb (born March 16, 1957) is an American former professional football linebacker in the National Football League (NFL) for the Dallas Cowboys, Detroit Lions, and Philadelphia Eagles.
-He played college football at the University of Southern California.
+Garry Wilbert Cobb (born March 16, 1957) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys, Detroit Lions, and Philadelphia Eagles.
+He played college football for the USC Trojans.
 He is currently a Philadelphia Eagles analyst for Fox affiliate WTXF-TV and 94.1 WIP.

 Cobb also got into politics for a short time, becoming the Republican nominee for New Jersey's 1st congressional district in the United States House of Representatives in 2014, ultimately losing that election to Donald Norcross.

 Early life

 Cobb often tells amusing stories on the radio about how it was while his father and mother raised him and the other kids and growing up together with his siblings in North Carolina and Connecticut.

 A 1975 graduate of Stamford High School in Stamford, Connecticut, he was a standout for the Black Knights and a two-sport All-American in baseball and football.
 He also lettered in basketball.